clarkmcc/go-evmap/README.md

 # go-evmap
+#### Note: this is not a production-ready data structure by any-means.
+It is currently a work-in-progress exploration of a left-right-backed concurrent map.

 A Go implementation of Rust's [evmap](https://github.com/jonhoo/evmap).
 This implementation is more of a naive implementation that does not support writer/reader handles and iterators, but this also means that the implementation is extremely simple (<200 lines).
 It has no direct dependencies.

 ## Usage